btwooton/btwooton.github.io/essays/from-polyglot-to-software-engineer.md

 ## Back to Basics

 <img class="ui small left rounded floated image" src="../images/white-space.jpg">
 If I was going to become a competent enough programmer, able to develop complicated programs such as games, I needed to start with something simple.
 I initially chose the Python programming language, after reading numerous recommendations citing its merits as a beginner’s language.
 Python was certainly much easier for my callow eyes to grok than C++, yet I found that my code was still somehow plagued with frustrating syntax errors.
-Unsatisfied by my brief excursion in Python, I began to explore the vast  ecosystem of programming languages, searching for a suitable candidate.
+Unsatisfied by my brief excursion in Python, I began to explore the vast  ecosystem of programming languages, searching for one to call my own.

 ## A Programming Language Polyglot